At a glance

 Accomm + meals

-Our Everest Base Camp via Gokyo Lakes trek includes 3 nights at the famous Hotel Yak and Yeti (breakfasts included) in Kathmandu.
+Our Everest Base Camp via Gokyo Lakes trek includes 3 nights at The Radisson Hotel (or equivalent standard) with breakfasts included in Kathmandu.
 Trek Climb Ski Nepal also provide a complimentary welcome dinner with drinks in Kathmandu on the first evening of your trip.
-While trekking in the mountains, you will stay in the best available lodges along the route.
+While trekking in the mountains, you will stay in lodges along the route.

 This trip includes 19 breakfasts, 18 lunches and 18 dinners while you are on trek in the mountains.
 Morning and afternoon tea is also provided each day you are trekking.
 Unlimited safe (thoroughly boiled) drinking water is also provided each day you are in the mountains.

 Meals in the Everest region of Nepal are not cheap.
-If you were to purchase your own meals from the lodges we stay at on this trek, your total food cost would be close to AUD $1100.
+If you were to purchase your own meals from the lodges we stay at on this trek, your total food cost would be around AUD $1,300.